-If I use another company to run our DSM programs but they are not listed in the instructions amongst those currently recognized to report as such, do I still need to enter DSM data?
+If I use another company to run our Energy Efficiency programs but they are not listed in the instructions amongst those currently recognized to report as such, do I still need to enter the data?

 Yes.
-If you use a non-utility DSM Administrator to administer your DSM programs and they're not on the list, you must report the DSM data yourself.
-However, you may request that they be added for the next reporting year by entering comments in the footnotes section of the form.
+If you use a non-utility DSM Administrator to administer your Energy Efficiency programs and they're not on the list, you must report the data yourself.
+However, you may request that they be added for the next reporting year by contacting a staff member.

 What is the difference between Annual and Life Cycle savings?

-What are some examples of the costs that go into a DSM program besides customer incentives?
+What are some examples of the costs that go into an Energy Efficiency program besides customer incentives?

-Any cost directly attributed to the implementation or functioning of a DSM program can be counted as 'other costs.'
+Any cost directly attributed to the implementation or functioning of an Energy Efficiency program can be counted as 'other costs'.
 These can include staff compensation, computer hardware/software purchases for your program staff, office rents to house program staff if separate from company site, administrative costs, marketing materials, monitoring and evaluation, and television commercials for consumer awareness.

 Where can I find information about calculating the life cycle of an energy efficiency product?

 The EIA does not specify, as those measures are typically put into place by each utility as part of product/plan implementation, and can vary.
 You may view the Energy Star website which has many energy efficient products to get an idea.

 Is "Demand Response" the same as "Load Management?"

 Yes.
 In previous years the survey described it as "Load Management" but has since changed it to the more industry-wide used term, "Demand Response."